fltk/fltk/README.Windows.txt

   copy fluid.exe in the fluid directory to the bin directory

-I highly discourage using dll's (dynamically linking libraries) on MSWindows because they will require an installation process and likely cause version conflicts.
+We highly discourage using dll's (dynamically linking libraries) on Windows because they will require an installation process and likely cause version conflicts.
 Use the static .lib libraries instead.